Sumez/nez/README.md

 All you need to do is edit a configuration file called `config.js` - it should be in the same folder as `index.php` or `index.html`.
 (Whichever one you set up above)

 There is a setting called `game` which you can point to rom file to load.
 There are a few ways you can set it.
+Pick either of the options below for details.

 ## Hosting the rom with the emulator